The Aquatic Plant Study

-The study entailed sampling the entire length of the river from Holter dam to Cascade and documenting the presence of aquatic plants (native and invasive) to map the prevalence and biomass of this vegetation.
-The project is continuing in 2020 to obtain a comparable basis by which to analyze the results and determine the effects of outside factors that may influence this vegetation.
-We have expanded our water quality analysis program and are concerned that the recent findings of elevated nutrients (nitrogen and phosphorous) may be contributing to the excessive plant growth.
-This undertaking is expected to cost a total of $25,000.00 and we hope you will click the donate button and help us complete this important project.
+The study entailed sampling the entire length of the Missouri River from Holter Dam to Cascade, Montana.
+The study focused on documenting the presence of aquatic plants (native and invasive) to map the prevalence and biomass of this vegetation.
+From 2018-2020, the project aimed to obtain a comparable basis as a way to analyze the results and determine the effects of outside factors that may influence this vegetation.
+We have expanded our Water Quality Analysis program and are concerned that the recent findings of elevated nutrients (nitrogen and phosphorous) may be contributing to excessive plant growth.
 UMOWA is committed to working on this issue and making a positive impact on this critical situation.
-We will keep you posted as the project develops.

 Submersed Aquatic Vegetation Survey 2019, Upper Missouri River, MontanaLEARN MORE